ttnluong/odin-tic-tac-toe/README.md

 - Two-player gameplay in the browser
 - Players can enter their names before starting
-- Clickable game board — marks are placed by clicking squares
+- Clickable game board, marks are placed by clicking squares
 - Prevents overwriting already-taken squares
 - Detects all win conditions (rows, columns, diagonals) and ties
 - Displays the result when the game ends